aubarb/ecommerce/README.md

 TO DO:

--continue implementing recoil:  First check setAuthentication maybe and users.
+- Improve the cart section to display the name, price and quantity of product and finally the total.

--Search for product
+- Search for product
--Add to cart
+- Order page
+- Payment ?

+Extra:

--Add view of product with modal ?
+- Add view of product with modal ?
+- Add view of cart similar to categories (similar to DS)
+- Login with modal view?
--Change all api call with axios ??
+- Change all api call with axios ??

-Relire code reddit pour voir improvement possible.
+- Relire code reddit pour voir improvement possible.
-Refractor
+- Refractor
-Use State Management tool (Redux or other?)
-Typescript
+- Typescript